Effective algebraic integration in bounded genus: Variation in moduli

 \subsection{Partial reduction of singularities for families}

+When the singularities of a family of foliations $\F$ on smooth surfaces are reduced, Brunella \cite{MR1929324} showed that the Kodaira dimension of the foliations is constant in the family.
+Later, Cascini and Floris proved that for families of foliations with reduced singularities and for $m$ sufficiently large, the m-th plurigenera $h^0(\mathcal{X}_t, m\KF_t)$ is constant.
+They also presented examples of families of foliations with reduced singularities which have non constant m-th plurigenera for small values of $m$, see \cite[Section 3.4]{2015arXiv150200817C}.

-One of the sources of difficulties of applying birational techniques to understand the behavior of the plurigenera in families of foliations comes from the fact that canonical singularities are not stable in the Zariski topology, i.e. the set of foliations with at worst canonical singularities can fail to be Zariski open as the family of foliations on $\mathbb C^2$ parametrized by $\mathbb C$ and defined by $xdy - t y dx$ shows.
+When we do not restrict to families of foliations with reduced singularities, then one of the sources of difficulties in applying birational techniques similar to those of \cite{2015arXiv150200817C} to understand the behavior of the plurigenera comes from the fact that canonical singularities are not stable in the Zariski topology: the set of foliations with at worst canonical singularities can fail to be Zariski open as the family of foliations on $\mathbb C^2$ parametrized by $\mathbb C$ and defined by $xdy - t y dx$ shows.
 In this family the singularity at the origin is canonical if and only if $t \notin \mathbb Q_+$.
 Thus a very general foliation in the family has canonical singularities, but the set of foliations with non-canonical singularities is Zariski dense.
 This unpleasant situation can be avoided if instead one considers $\varepsilon$-canonical singularities for $\varepsilon>0$.

 \begin{lemma} Let $\mathscr F$ be an algebraic family of foliations parametrized by an algebraic variety $T$.
 If $0< \varepsilon< 1/4$ then the subset of $T$ corresponding to foliations with isolated and $\varepsilon$-canonical singularities is a Zariski open subset of $T$. \end{lemma}